-We conduct our business with respect for our national culture, different local laws. norms and traditions.
+We conduct our business with respect for our national culture, different local laws, norms and traditions.
 We promote the values of the international community, namely the Universal Declaration of Human Rights.

-- Review all our human resource policies and practices to ensure that they adhere to and are underpinned by the Employment Act of Botswana. - Improve on the SAM stairway for respecting human rights.
+- Complete adherence to ensure that the Employment Act of Botswana underpins all our employment policies and practices - Improve on the group Sustainable Assessment Matrix (SAM) stairway for respecting human rights.

-- Potentially significant human rights risks which are foreseeable have been identified and discussed at executive level and policy enforced to ensure that all employees are aware of our ethics and whistle blowing processes. - Performance for our Sustainability Assessment Matrix (SAM) stairway for respecting human rights has increased from level 2.3 to level 2.8. - KBL and BBL are recognised by external stakeholders as being employers of choice.
-A diversity policy has been agreed and implemented covering ethnicity, gender and disability
+- Potentially significant human rights risks which are foreseeable have been identified and discussed at executive level and policy enforced to ensure that all employees are aware of the benefits of our ethics, whistle blowing processes and more recently; a revised policy of our antibribery policy. - KBL and BBL are recognised by stakeholders as being Employers of Choice. - A diversity policy has been agreed and implemented covering ethnicity, gender and disability. - KBL and BBL are Equal Opportunities Employers.